cjreardon/web-server/README.md

 # web-server
-web server written in Javascript.
+web server written in JavaScript.

 To run the server: "node webserver.js"